hawth-rne/llamas_grant_proposals/README.md

 So far, the LLamas job marketplace has completed work for Reserve and a series of collaborations between zkEVM Polygon and Aave, Maker (Spark), and CoW.

-We have used our platform to locate and enable driven, talented devs across multiple skillsets within our community.
-These projects have all been short-term in nature.
+We have used our platform to locate and engage driven, talented devs across multiple skillsets.

-Now, the project is looking to engage and direct its talent toward long-term contributions to Curve.
+Now, the LLamas is looking to engage and direct its talent toward long-term contributions to Curve via creating a sustainable subdao.

 ## Planning

-1. Use LLamas job marketplace to engage a Dev to found the guild.
+1. Use LLamas job marketplace to engage a dev to found the guild.
 2. LLamas will present candidates to Fiddy for approval on skillset and cultural fit.
 3. Begin producing as much data-driven writing and visual content as possible in 6 months—— including how-to content to better navigate the ecosystem, in collaboration with existing efforts.
-4. Leverage the different skill sets of driven LLamas job market participants to tell compelling data-stories about Curve.
+4. Leverage the different skill sets of driven LLamas job market participants to tell compelling data-stories about Curve, across multiple mediums.
-5. Place content in places that will get the most traction to onboard and attract new users.
+5. Place SEO-optimized content in venues that will get the most traction to onboard and attract new users.

 ## Documentation Management
 The content and visual assets will be hosted on the Jupyter notebook or Notion, open to public contributions and updates.

 ## Budget
-10,000 USD per month for 6 months, split 75/25 between funding the guild lead and the guild itself.
+10,000 USD per month for 6 months, split 75/25 between funding the guild's lead dev and the guild itself.
 Open to review, reworking and extension based on progress at the end of the 6 month period.

 Payable to: